The Canine Oral Papilloma Virus – 5 Facts About Dog Warts

 Of course, everyone wants some good information about dog warts.
-So here ya go:
+Here are 5 facts:

 1. What it is:

 A papilloma is the fancy (or medical term) for a benign wart.
-While they are not pretty, and can grow in very inconvenient places, these warts are not always something to worry about.
-It’s likely all dogs are exposed to the canine papilloma virus – but not all develop these round, rough warts.
+While they are not pretty, and can grow in very inconvenient places, these Oral warts are not always something to worry about.
+It’s likely all dogs are exposed to the canine papilloma virus – but not all develop these rough, cauliflower like warts, which are sometimes round, but often odd-shaped.
 Papilloma growths usually stop growing and disappear on their own between 1 and 5 months.
 They often pop up in clusters – mainly in the mouth, sometimes spreading to the nose, eyes or very occasionally to other parts of the body.
+They can become particularly dangerous IF they begin to collect in the throat.

 2. What it isn’t: